wp-plugins/open-table-widget/readme.txt

 = Are style issue supported? =

 Not for the free plugin.
 If you are experiencing a style issue and need help, either upgrade to the Premium version and we will do our darndest to get it set up nicely for your theme.
+Not for the free plugin.
+If you are experiencing a style issue and need help, either upgrade to the Premium version and we will do our darndest to get it set up nicely for your theme.

 = Are there prebuilt styles included in the plugin? =